contact2hitech/MADTutorials/README.md

-# Practical_Assignment
+# MAD Tutorials

-Welcome to the Android Practical_Assignment 305 MAD-1 Tutorial Demo repository!
+Welcome to the MAD Tutorials Android Practical_Assignment 305 Demo repository!

 This project serves as a starting point for Android app development and provides hands-on examples and tutorials for beginners.